 It must have been terrifying, sailing hard towards Grand Marais, a harbor of refuge, the screaming winds and the massive waves pounding against the ship, and then the sickening crunch as the hull is destroyed by the Au Sable sandstone.
 Plunging into the angry ice cold surf would be your only option for survival.
 Then it was in god’s hands.

 The light tower is 85 feet high.
 The base of it extends 23 feet underground and there are written accounts where the wind has blown so hard that the light keepers feared it would topple because the tower shook so much.
 Picture it, you’re tending the light in the top of the tower.
 The winds of Superior are shaking and battering everything around.
 The fear grows in your belly that it all can come down around you.
-The fear that only dieing in the teeth of Superior can bring.
+The fear that dying in the teeth of Superior can bring.

 Walking about the property, it is not hard to envision the harshness of life that must have permeated even the most mundane of daily chores.
 Isolation and loneliness was a constant companion and if you couldn’t handle it, you didn’t last long.
 Originally it was planned that only one keeper would run the light, but within a year an assistant was assigned and then a third was put on.
 But even then the isolation was nearly unbearable.
 One lighthouse keeper wrote that Au Sable “was just as isolated as if it were 30 miles from land.”